 Potbellied pigs have a short to medium wrinkled snout, small erect ears, large jowls in proportion to the head, a short neck, a pronounced potbelly, a swayed back, and a straight tail with a switch at the end.
 Most are black with occasional white on the snout, head, feet, or tail, but some are gray or completely white.
-Adult potbellied pigs should not exceed 18 inches at the shoulder (ideal height is about 14 inches at the shoulder).
-Newborns typically weigh from several ounces to a pound or more, and mature animals in trim condition weigh 50 to 95 pounds.
-Many adult potbellied pigs exceed this weight, and animals weighing over 150 pounds are common.
-Most potbellied pigs above 100 pounds are obese.
+Adult potbellied pigs should not exceed 18 inches at the shoulder.
+Newborns typically weigh from several ounces to a pound or more, and mature animals in trim condition can weigh well over 100 lb (depending on the breed).
 They may live from 8 to 25 years, with a life span of 10 to 15 years common in healthy pigs.
 Obese or unusually small pigs may have shortened life spans.